 Smart retailers know they can significantly increase revenue by cleverly merchandising their cash wrap area.
 Customers are primed to purchase at this point.
 You can prompt them to pick up just one more thing — or two, or three — by displaying accessories or impulse items where they are easy to see.

 Think about how you can light your cash wrap.
 Even the ideal location requires good overhead illumination, task lighting, and accent lights for impulse items or important signage.
-Lighting and signage are especially useful in helping customers find cash wrap counters that are sprinkled throughout your store.
+Energy efficient lighting and signage are especially useful in helping customers find cash wrap counters that are sprinkled throughout your store.

 Your cash wrap counter is the final step in your shopper’s journey — the last thing they see — so it has to leave them savoring a positive experience.
 Properly located and designed, it can leave you with additional revenue, too.